jtbx/scripts/README.md

 * `distro_detect.sh`; detect a user's distribution based on their package manager

+    Intended for use inside another shell script

+* `random.sh`; roll a dice of 10 numbers, and decide what to do based on the number

-    Intented for use inside another shell script
+    Intended for use inside another shell script